-Stocks Start Second Half On an Upswing
+Stocks Start Second Half on an Upswing

 Continue Reading Below

-U.S. stocks climbed to fresh highs in the first half of the year, propelled by strong corporate earnings and an improving global economic picture.
-Yet many investors and analysts expect stock gains to slow the rest of the year, citing recent weakness in inflation data, higher-than-average stock valuations and a recent slide in commodity prices.
+U.S. stocks climbed to fresh records in the first half of the year, propelled by strong corporate earnings and an improving global economic picture.
+Yet many investors and analysts expect stock gains to slow the rest of the year, citing recent weakness in inflation data, higher-than-average stock valuations and sliding commodity prices.

 The pace of earnings growth is also expected to moderate in the second quarter of 2017 after companies posted their best results in nearly six years.

-Stock gains were broad Monday, pushing 9 of 11 sectors in the S&P 500 higher.
-Dow component Chevron rose 2.3% and Exxon Mobil added 1.8%, while U.S. crude jumped 1.3% to $46.62, on course for its eighth consecutive session of gains.
+Energy shares led gains in the S&P 500 as oil prices rebounded.
+Dow component Chevron rose 1.9% and Exxon Mobil added 1.7%, while U.S. crude jumped 1.5% to $46.74 a barrel, on course for its eighth consecutive session of gains.

 Continue Reading Below